-Your SuperDrive can read CD-ROM discs, Photo CDs, standard audio discs, DVD-ROM and DVD-R discs, DVD movies, and other kinds of media.
-It can also write music, documents, and other digital files on CD-R, CD-RW, and DVD-R discs.
+Your optical drive can read CD-ROM discs, Photo CDs, standard audio discs, DVD-ROM and DVD-R discs, DVD movies, and other kinds of media.
+It can also write music, documents, and other digital files on CD-R and CD-RW discs.
+If you have a SuperDrive, you can also write to DVD-R, DVD+R, DVD-RW, and DVD+RW discs.
+See "Using Your Optical Drive" on page 48 for details.

-(1) Power button
+(I) Power button